yoodame/ld_import/README.markdown

 Other modules
 =============
 There are some great modules available that provide similar functionality, including [SPARQL Views][sparql_views] and [Linked Data][linked_data].
-Compared to those modules, RDFimporter does things quite lazily.
-It requires very little familiarity with RDF or SPARQL, but this ultimately makes it inefficient in many cases.
+One major difference is that RDFimporter can work without a SPARQL endpoint if RDF is available via Linked Data.
+However, compared to those modules, RDFimporter does things quite lazily.
+It requires far less familiarity with RDF or SPARQL, but this ultimately makes it inefficient in some cases.
 If the data you're after is available from a SPARQL endpoint and you can write SPARQL queries, you might be better off with something like [SPARQL Views + Feeds View Parser][sparql_views_screencasts].

 [sparql_views]: http://drupal.org/project/sparql_views
 [linked_data]: http://drupal.org/project/linked_data